IQSS/dataverse/doc/sphinx-guides/source/contributor/documentation.md

 # Writing Documentation

 Thank you for your interest in contributing documentation to Dataverse!
-Good documentation is absolutely critical to the success of a software project.
+Good documentation is absolutely critical to the success of software.

 ```{contents} Contents:
 :local: